Foreign relations of Iraq: 2003 to present day

 In October 2022, the Iraqi parliament designated Mohammed Shia' Al Sudani as the new Prime Minister.
 In foreign policy, the latter declared "not to want to adopt the policy of axes, instead pursuing a policy of friendship and cooperation with everyone" while not allowing "Iraq to be a base from which other countries are attacked".
 Researcher Lahib Higel from the International Crisis Group predicted that Mr. Sudani would seek, like his predecessor, "a balance between the West and Iran", especially since Iraq, exhausted by years of crises and wars, has a "need for foreign investments in various sectors".
 In December 2022, the second "Baghdad Conference" opened in Amman, capital of Jordan, following that of August 2021, aimed at supporting Iraq on economic, diplomatic, and security levels.
 Several Arab and Western countries participated: the countries of the Gulf Cooperation Council, as well as Jordan which hosted this summit, Egypt, Iran, Turkey, as well as France and the European Union represented by its foreign policy chief Josep Borrell.

 Basra International Stadium which hosted the final of the 2023 Arabian Gulf Cup won by the Iraq national football team.

 In January 2023, Iraq organized and won the Arabian Gulf Cup, in the coastal city of Basra, in the southeast of the country.
 This event had strong symbolic importance, as security obstacles had prevented Iraq from organizing it since 1979, the year preceding the Iran–Iraq War, which was followed by the Gulf War, the 1990s embargo, the American invasion, and the two Iraqi civil wars.
 It should also be noted that the Iraqi national football team was, due to the invasion of Kuwait, excluded between 1990 and 2004 from this competition in which seven other Arab countries participate: Oman, Saudi Arabia, Qatar, United Arab Emirates, Yemen, Bahrain, and Kuwait.
 Following the victory of the Iraqi team in the final of this competition (against the Oman team), the Iraqi media Kitabat declared that this success must "be a turning point in Iraq's relationship with its Arab environment" and "reduce foreign influences to zero".

-In March 2023, the Secretary-General of the United Nations António Guterres went to Baghdad at a time when Iraq was commemorating this year the 20th anniversary of the fall of Saddam Hussein's regime.
+In March 2023, the Secretary-General of the United Nations António Guterres went to Baghdad at a time when Iraq was commemorating the 20th anniversary of the fall of Saddam Hussein's regime.
 He hailed the "central" role of Iraq for "regional stability" and "the government's commitment to advancing dialogue and diplomacy".
-The following week, another high UN official, the director of UNESCO Audrey Azoulay, in turn went to Iraq to visit reconstruction sites and discuss with Iraqi officials on culture and education.
+The following week, the director of UNESCO Audrey Azoulay, went to Iraq to visit reconstruction sites and discuss culture and education with Iraqi officials.
 She was received upon her arrival in Baghdad by President Abdul Latif Rashid and Prime Minister Mohammed Shia' Al Sudani, before going to Mosul, then Erbil, while Iraq, cradle of ancient civilizations, has six sites listed as UNESCO World Heritage.